pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/2_basic-push.en.md

     > cf push
     ```

-    * Note the default stack when omitted is `cflinuxfs2` and the use of the `dotnet_core_buildpack` when pushing .NET Core apps to Linux.
+    * Note the default stack is `cflinuxfs2` when omitted, and the `dotnet_core_buildpack` when pushing .NET Core apps to Linux.

 1. Explain output while app is being pushed.
 1. Access the app URL, get a few funny quotes, get some laughs. :)